SimoneRemoli/Congettura-di-Goldbach/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/7/7c/Goldbach-1000000.png" width="400px"/>

-The image shown shows the number of ways in which a number n can be written as a *sum of two primes* for n ≤ 1 000 000.
+The image shows the number of ways in which a number n can be written as a *sum of two primes* for n ≤ 1 000 000.